 Wataru stared at her for a moment, open-mouthed.
 His fixation on the miniryu was an open secret among the staff.
 But this was—

 "Aki, thank you so much," Wataru said fervently, giving her a deep bow.
 When he finally got off shift, he raced off towards the river.
 It took hours for him and Kana to cart down the two largest stones they could carry, but at last the stones were safely stowed inside the casino.
 Wataru collapsed onto the break-room couch and slept, until a prod woke him.

 The manager's kadabra jerked a finger, and Wataru followed it up to the Dragon's Lair, which was now roped off with a maintenance sign.
 The tank was connected to a large machine and the water was slowly draining.
-When Wataru had lugged over the rocks, the kadabra lifted the miniryu with a lazy wave of its spoon out of the tank.
+When Wataru had lugged over the rocks, the kadabra lifted the miniryu out of the tank with a lazy wave of its spoon.

 For several minutes, the miniryu didn't move.
 He held himself completely still on the rocks, as if petrified.
 Wataru watched, holding his breath without meaning to, unsure how the kadabra would respond if he knelt down and gave the miniryu some comfort.
 Then the miniryu's tongue flicked out, once, twice, tasting the air.
 He bent down and licked the rock considerately.
 At last the miniryu began to wriggle and twist.
 Dead scales flaked away in massive strips.
 The blue of the scales underneath was still muddied with gray, but the scales were brighter and layered tightly.